-With the recent passing of French director Agnès Varda at the age of 90, it’s only right to take a look at some of the films that made Varda the perennial artist she was.
-Considered the Grande Dame of the Nouvelle Vague film movement, her career stretched from the 1960s all the way to this year, with her final film, Varda by Agnès, released in February of 2019.
+Agnès Varda, who passed away in 2019 at the age of 90, was one of the pioneers of the French New Wave, and her films are as striking and relevant today as they were in the 50s and 60s.
+Considered the Grande Dame of the Nouvelle Vague film movement, her career stretched from the 1960s all the way to 2019, with her final film, Varda by Agnès, released in February of 2019.
 Here are just a few of the places you can find some of Varda’s most enduring works.

 Varda explores the world of gleaners, historically people who scour the earth for produce left over after a harvest, as well as hunters of knickknacks, people who live by the mentality of “waste not, want not.”
-Amazon Prime members can stream this and other films on Doc Club for a 7-day free trial or for $2.99 per month.
+Criterion Channel subscribers can stream The Gleaners and I with a 7-day free trial, or a $10.99/month subscription.

 The movie that jumpstarted Agnès Varda’s career centers around the two hours a wealthy young parisienne spends wandering around Paris while waiting to learn whether or not she has cancer.
-Anyone with a library card can stream the film for free by creating a Kanopy account.
-Though you may not have heard of the service, its relationship with hundreds of libraries around the country makes it one of the best places to watch art films and foreign films.
+It’s currently streaming on Max, along with a slew of other French films, like The Umbrellas of Cherbourg and Belle de Jour.

 It takes a special kind of director to film their own memoir, but this film (which was intended to be Varda’s last, later usurped by Faces Places, and even more recently, Varda by Agnès) is an experiment in joie de vivre like no other.
 This bricolage of reminiscences, interspersed with archival footage, paints the picture of a life well-lived.
 Varda even includes live footage of her 80th birthday party, just another stone in the strange, inimitable castle of a life the director built.